 The next stage is proof prints on your chosen output stock - and we have a wide variety of gorgeous fine art papers to choose from.

 4. Ready For Edition Printing

-Any unframed, flat works up to A3 in size can be directly scanned.
-Stitching can often be used successfully with bigger pieces as well if you need something done more quickly or more cheaply than our photographic capture services.
+Most unframed, flat works can be directly scanned.
+Stitching can often be used successfully with bigger pieces up to A1 and even beyond.

-Our scanner has been custom profiled and produces great sharp scans of artworks.
-Although it is often quite colour accurate, these scans are not print ready files so you will need to do some basic dust and scratch retouching, minor colour balancing work, and setting of final black and white points/contrast.
+Our scanner has been custom profiled and produces great, sharp scans of artworks.
+Although it is often quite colour accurate, these scans are not yet completely print ready files - these files do still need some basic dust and scratch retouching, minor colour balancing work, and setting of final black and white points/contrast.

 Pricing information can be found here.